Bounding the rotating wave approximation for coupled harmonic oscillators: Controlling the rotating wave approximation

 We continue with the analysis, and introduce the quantities $\Delta\hat{U}(t):=\hat{U}_{2}(t)-\hat{U}_{1}(t)$ and $\hat{K}(t):=[\hat{S}_{21}(t)\hat{H}_{2}-\hat{H}_{1}(t)\hat{S}_{21}(t)]\hat{U}_{2}(t)$ for convenience of presentation.
 Then, for all pure states $|\psi\rangle\in\mathcal{S}(\mathbb{R}^{2})$ we have that {

 } To obtain useful bounds, we focus on a Fock state $|n_{\text{a}},n_{\text{b}}\rangle$.
-The reason why restricting ourselves to Fock states only is enough for our purposes will become clear later.
-We can obtain an explicit bound by applying the triangle inequality to the above identity, and find
+The reason why restricting to Fock states only is enough for our purposes will become clear later.
+We can obtain an explicit bound by applying the triangle inequality to the above identity, and find{ } For the last term, we have by the triangle inequality